Krowos1/WebDash/README.md

 # WebDash
-Fast, interactive terminal application for launching your favorite websites with beautiful UI and full mouse support.
+Fast, interactive terminal application for launching your favorite websites with beautiful UI.
 Easily customizable for any collection of web resources - documentation, tools, social media, or entertainment.

 # 🐹 Go Resources CLI

-A beautiful, interactive command-line application built with Go and Bubble Tea that provides quick access to essential Go programming resources.
-Navigate through curated learning materials and open them directly in your browser with just a few keystrokes or mouse clicks.

 ## ✨ Features

 ### 🎯 **Interactive Navigation**
 - **Keyboard Navigation**: Use arrow keys (↑/↓) or vim-style keys (k/j) to browse through resources
-- **Mouse Support**: Full mouse integration including scroll wheel navigation and click-to-select
 - **Instant Access**: Press Enter, Space, or click to open resources directly in your default browser

 ### 📚 **Curated Go Resources**